Gledswood Hills

 Gledswood Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 36 projects likely impacting the area.
-Notable projects include Gregory Hills Corporate Park, Gledswood Hills High School, The Yards - Heritage Village Gledswood Hills, and Fitzgibbon Rise.
-Relevant projects are listed below.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 36 projects that may affect the region.
+Notable ones include Gregory Hills Corporate Park, Gledswood Hills High School, The Yards - Heritage Village Gledswood Hills, and Fitzgibbon Rise.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.